DanielFerrariR/tr-exporter/README.md

 1 - Install Node 20.19.0 (use the exact version to avoid errors)

-2 - npm install
+2 - Install pnpm (if not already installed): `npm install -g pnpm`

+3 - pnpm install

-3 - npm start
+4 - pnpm start

 ## Tip